Libra, Scorpius & Sagittarius

 The Pleiades are the most spectacular open cluster in the night sky, however they are not well seen from high Southern hemisphere latitudes; at 45° South, for example, they reach a maximum altitude (as they cross the due North point) of only 20° above the horizon.
 Many consider the cluster IC 2602 in the constellation of Carina, the Keel, to be an equally spectacular Southern hemisphere equivalent - hence its common name of the Southern Pleiades.

-The Hyades cluster (also known as Melotte 25) is a very large and 'loose' cluster when compared to the other star clusters in the night sky.
+The Hyades cluster (also known as Melotte 25, Caldwell 41 and Collinder 50) is a very large and 'loose' cluster when compared to the other star clusters in the night sky.
 Named after the Greek mythological daughters of Atlas and Aethra (half-sisters of the Pleiades), it is a V-shaped pattern of stars defining the Bull's face, with Aldebaran ( Tau) in the position of the Bull's eye.
 The name Hyades is derived from the ancient Greek word 'hyein' meaning 'To Rain' because their appearance in the night sky coincided with the rainy spring season.
 The Romans named them 'Suculae' meaning 'The Little Pigs', which appears to have been a mistranslation of the Greek word 'hys', meaning 'a sow'.

-The cluster comprises about 200 stars over a 5° area of the sky - too large to be appreciated through telescopes, binoculars providing a much more encompassing view.
-The stars of the cluster lie at a distance of about 150 light years from Earth, however Aldebaran is much closer (65 light years) so it is clearly not a true member of the group - Aldebaran is simply a foreground star which happens to be in our line-of-sight with the cluster.
-The Hyades are around 790 million years old (much older than the Pleiades) and astronomers believe that it was formed from the same nebulous cloud as the Beehive Cluster (M44) in Cancer, the Crab (see the Cancer-Leo-Virgo page), the two being of roughly the same age.
+The cluster comprises about 400 stars over a 5° area of the sky - too large to be appreciated through telescopes, binoculars providing a much more encompassing view.
+It lies at a distance of about 153 light years from Earth, however Aldebaran is much closer (65 light years) so it is clearly not a true member of the group - Aldebaran is simply a foreground star which happens to be in our line-of-sight with the cluster.
+The Hyades are around 625 million years old (much older than the Pleiades) and astronomers believe that it was formed from the same nebulous cloud as the Beehive Cluster (M44) in Cancer, the Crab (see the Cancer-Leo-Virgo page), the two being of roughly the same age.
 The Hyades is the nearest and brightest open cluster to the Earth, however it is slowly increasing its distance from us, moving in the general direction of the star Betelgeuse in Orion.
+The cluster is not limited to the 'V'-shape which is visible to the naked eye; the true cluster extends several degrees away from the 'V' in all directions.

 ^ Back to Top of Page